Sacramento Criminal Defense Attorney Jennifer Mouzis

 - You will enter a plea of Guilty or Not Guilty

-- Bail is determined and set according to the danger you pose to community, seriousness of the crime, and whether or not you are a “flight risk”
+- Bail is determined and set according to the danger you pose to the community, the seriousness of the crime, and whether or not you are a “flight risk”

 - If you are in custody up until the time of the arraignment, the judge may release you “on your own recognizance” with the promise that you will return for scheduled court dates.